sri-rishi/nakshatra-UI-component-lib/README.md

 - All the nakshatraUI components are responsive, so you don't have worry about responsiveness
 - Classes can be used by combining with other classes
-- OCSS model is used in making components

 <hr/>